digifab-dev/web_cv-1/src/entries/content/introduction.md

 title: About Me
 ---

-I am a web developer with over 12 years of experience in the front-end and a special background in digital design.
+Former Optician and Restaurant manager turned web developer.
+Recently graduate from Digifab.
 My focus is on creating engaging, accessible & performant interfaces for humans.
-I am currently looking for new challenges.
+Looking for opportunities in finance applications / software.